VIB-CCB-BioIT/VSC_docs/README.md

 2. `source ~/.bashrc` to `source ~/.zshrc`

 ## Convenient command aliases
 Some convenient aliases can be found [here](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/files/VSC_aliases).
 Simply add them to your `.bashrc` or `.zshrc` (and reload the terminal or source the script like `source ~/.bashrc`).
 You can then use these commands instead of typing out the full command.
 For instance `q` instead of `squeue --cluster wice`.
-To use the `bpeek` alias, which looks at the current output of a running job, you need to have the [bpeek.sh](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/files/bpeek.sh) script located in your home folder (`~/bpeek.sh`).
+To use the `bpeek` alias, which looks at the current output of a running job, you need to have the [bpeek.sh](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/files/bpeek.sh) script located in your home folder (`~/bpeek.sh`) and it has to be executable (`chmod +x ~/bpeek.sh`).

 ## Dedicated BIG nodes
 For information and guidelines on using the dedicated BIG nodes (or requesting access to them), go to the handbook [here](https://docs.google.com/document/d/1bMqhykatkkATmWkqIdaXqQRv8GnfUOX9qSdDuShfmCI/edit), credits to Kris Davie.